OpenSourceEconomics/grmpy/docs/economics.rst

 Generalized Roy Model
 *********************

-The generalized Roy model (Roy, 1951; Heckman & Vytlacil, 2005) provides a coherent framework to explore the econometrics of policy evaluation.
+The generalized Roy model (:cite:`Roy51`; :cite:`HecVyt05`) provides a coherent framework to explore the econometrics of policy evaluation.
 Its parametric version is characterized by the following set of equations.

 .. math::